 general engineering degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 In addition to these basic general engineering program qualifications, to serve in some engineering careers, special certification may be required outside of your degree.

 There are many different engineering degree levels.
 You can get anything from a in general engineering to the highest engineering degree, a .
 The time it takes to complete a engineering degree varies depending on the program.

 |Associate Degree||60-70 credits||2 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to engineering, with approximately 36.0% of workers getting one.
-Find out other typical degree levels for engineering workers below.
+See the the most common levels of education for engineering workers below.